mattpap/masters-thesis/sphinx/src/algorithms.rst

 came with Hensel's lemma (Hensel lifting algorithm), which allowed to perform computations with integer valued polynomials over finite fields.
-Thus, an integer polynomial problem can be transformed into finite field polynomial problem, then computations can be done in a much smaller (finite) domain and results can be transformed (lifted) back to the integer domain.
+Thus, an integer polynomial problem can be transformed into finite field polynomial problem, then computations can be done in a much smaller (finite) domain and results can be transformed (lifted) back to the integer polynomial domain.

 In 1967, Berlekamp gave first complete factorization algorithm over finite fields.
 Moreover, this algorithm had polynomial time complexity.
 Soon after, Zassenhaus combined Berlekamp's algorithm and